 David joined Watsi on September 24th, 2016.
-Five years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-David's most recent donation traveled 8,700 miles to support Kundi, a 5-year-old from Tanzania, to fund corrective surgery so she can walk and play easily.
+Six years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+David's most recent donation traveled 8,200 miles to support Nimo, a 3-year-old girl from Ethiopia, to fund life-changing surgery to heal her birth condition.

 David has funded healthcare for 70 patients in 12 countries.